Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Results

 \subsection{Global Offshore Wind Infrastructure Detection}

-With the updated two stage object detection workflow based on \citet{hoeser2022deepowt}, we identified 15,606 offshore wind infrastructure across the entire global EEZ based on Sentinel-1 VH-polarized GRD imagery reduced to a 2025Q1 median composite.
-Of these, 15,100 were subsequently classified as offshore wind turbines in the time series analysis, see figure \ref{fig:fig1}.
+With the updated object detection workflow based on \citet{hoeser2022deepowt}, we identified 15,606 offshore wind infrastructure facilities across the entire global EEZ based on Sentinel-1 median composites.
+Of these, 15,100 were subsequently classified as offshore wind turbines in the time series analysis, see Figure \ref{fig:n_turbine_evolution}.

-At global scale, two dominant offshore wind hotspots exist: the Chinese EEZ and the North Sea Basin (NSB).
-Figure \ref{fig:fig8} illustrates the bounding boxes of offshore wind farm regions detected by the first-stage, which scans the global coastline and offshore areas.
+At global scale, two dominant offshore wind hotspots are the Chinese EEZ and the North Sea Basin (NSB).
+Figure \ref{fig:detect_res_regions} illustrates the bounding boxes of offshore wind farm regions detected by the first-stage, which scans the global coastline and offshore areas.
 Zoomed examples further demonstrate detections of individual offshore wind infrastructure units identified by the second-stage within these candidate regions.

 Ongoing expansion of the offshore wind energy sector introduce new spatial layouts that challenge detection models.
-Figure \ref{fig:fig9} highlights complex environments such as harbours and near-coastal environments, where offshore wind turbines may be located close to piers or connecting infrastructure.
+Figure \ref{fig:detection_details} highlights complex environments such as harbors and near-coastal environments, where offshore wind turbines may be located close to piers or connecting infrastructure.
 Such sites pose recall challenges, increasing the risk of false omissions.
 Especially the wind farm layouts along the southeast coast of Vietnam represent challenging patterns that differ from typical patterns in the NSB or Chinese EEZ.
-At the same time, precision is challenged by coastal and harbour infrastructure with radar signatures similar to these layouts.
+At the same time, precision is challenged by coastal and harbor infrastructure with radar signatures similar to these layouts.

-Detection performance across the three validation sites, the East China Sea, the NSB, and Southeast Vietnam is summarized in figure \ref{fig:fig10} using Precision, Recall, and F1 score.
+Detection performance across the three validation sites, the East China Sea, the NSB, and Southeast Vietnam is summarized in Figure \ref{fig:detection_performance} using Precision, Recall, and F1 score.
 Across all validation sites, performance ranges from 95.2\% to 100\% for individual metrics.
-The overall macro-averaged F1 score is 98.1\%, indicating robust global detection performance.
-The lowest metric observed is a Recall of 95.2\% in the NSB.
-The false omissions belong mainly to a large cluster of turbine foundations under construction at the Dogger Bank, which were not identified as candidate wind farm regions in the first-stage detection of the applied workflow.
-Overall, the updated detection workflow provides a well performing and globally consistent spatial foundation for the subsequent high-temporal-resolution time series analysis.
+The overall macro-averaged F1 score is 98.1\%.
+In comparison with the preceding study of \citet{hoeser2022deepowt} which is the only study also focusing on OWTs, other offshore infrastructure, and OWTs under construction as target classes, it outperforms the earlier results (97.04\% overall macro-averaged F1).